 Day 17 - Reach out to 3 old connections

-Get in touch with 3 old connections - Social media is an excellent tool to easily reach out to people who have made an impact in our lives these days.
-Think of 3 people who you highly respect - and haven’t spoken to in the longest time and let's see what is going on in their lives.
+Get in touch with 3 old connections - Social media is an excellent tool to easily reach out to people who have made an impact in our lives.
+Think of 3 people you haven’t spoken to in the longest time, who you highly respect and find out what is going on in their lives.
 Perhaps a catch up can be arranged?

 Day 18 - Provide a powerful change